Jake Hoeppner

-Jake E. Hoeppner (February 1, 1936 – October 22, 2015) was a Canadian former politician.
-He served in the House of Commons of Canada from 1993 to 2000, initially with the Reform Party and later as an independent Member of Parliament (MP).
+Jacob Edward Hoeppner (February 1, 1936 – October 22, 2015) was a Canadian politician.
+He served in the House of Commons of Canada from 1993 to 2000, initially with the Reform Party and later as an independent member of Parliament (MP).

 Early life

-Hoeppner was born on a Russian Mennonite family in Morden, Manitoba, did not finish high school, and worked as a farmer for thirty-five years.
+Hoeppner was born to a Russian Mennonite family in Morden, Manitoba, did not finish high school, and worked as a farmer for thirty-five years.
 Between 1968 and 1984, he served on the Snowflake School Board, the Pembina Valley School Board, and the MCI Collegiate Board (Gretna).
 He was also a member of the Provisional Board of Keystone Agricultural Producers, District 2 and Southern Co-op Feeders Ltd. He first became a public figure in 1971, when he opposed the provincial government's crop-insurance scheme and received twice what he was initially promised in a hailstone-damage claim.